Skip to content

 • Make this clear in your school communications, enrollment practices, and family engagement so immigrant families know schools remain safe and accessible.

-Protect early learning and college pathways.
+2. Protect and promote post-secondary pathways.

-Defend tuition equity and state financial aid.
+3. Defend tuition equity and state financial aid.

 • Minnesota’s Dream Act guarantees in-state tuition and access to state aid for undocumented students.

-Advocate publicly and clearly for immigrant student rights and achievement.
+4. Advocate publicly and clearly for immigrant student rights and achievement.

 Push Back/Push Forward Together.